NL – Cybersecurity Legislation in the Netherlands

 The European NIS Directive (NIB Richtijn) have been changed into a new law, the Csw (Cyber security set).
 This law has been accepted by the ‘Tweede Kamer’ of the Dutch parliament on the 29th of May 2018 and changed name into Wbni (Wet beveiliging netwerk- en informatiesystemen), accepted by the ‘Eerste Kamer’ on 16-10-2018 and came into force on 9-11-2018.

+But more legislation is applicable.
 The Wbni is applicable to the vital infrastructure only, so not to all companies and people in the Netherlands.
 The law is applicable to the Dutch Government, Telecom and Nuclear Industry, as well as Energy, Transport, Banking, Finance, Health Care, Water and Internet Services.
 The companies applicable have received a letter from the Government to enforce compliance.

 However, all companies that have activities with explosive mixture, also have to comply to the BRZO (Besluit Risico’s Zware Ongevallen) issued in 2015.
 The BRZO puts Security, both Physical and Cybersecurity, as part of Safety as legislation, so part of the HSSE responsibilities.